|SIYE Time:16:28 on 21st September 2018|

 ‘A big boy who’s going to school for a whole day, like big boys do,’ said Mike knowledgeably.

-‘I’m glad you’re here,’ I told my husband.
+‘I’m glad you’re here,’ I told my husband in an undertone.
 He grinned and winked at me.

-I took my time getting out of the car, allowing Mike to walk around to lift Henry out from his seat onto the path.
+I took my time getting out of the car, because that allowed Mike to walk around to lift Henry out from his seat onto the path.
 I leaned across Henry’s car seat and unbuckled Annie from hers.
-Settling her on my hip, I watched Henry take his daddy’s hand.
+As I settled her on my hip, I watched Henry take his daddy’s hand.
 Mike was doing a good job; he was playing the ignorant fool, keeping Henry’s mind on other things.

 ‘Is it this way?’
 Mike asked, leading Henry in the wrong direction, away from the school gate, and allowing our son to scold him and lead him into the school yard.
-Mike says that sometimes acting daft is the most sensible thing to do; it certainly works with Henry most of the time.
-I smiled as I watched them walk through the gate and disappear.
+Mike says that sometimes acting daft is the most sensible thing to do; it certainly works with Henry a lot of the time.
+I smiled as I watched them walk down the path towards the gate, and noticed that Henry didn’t have his bag.

-I checked the back seat; Henry had knocked his school bag onto the floor.
-I picked it up and cursed; it was dripping.
+I checked the back seat and realised that Henry had knocked his school bag onto the floor.
+When I picked it up, I saw the drips and cursed.
 The carton of fresh orange juice I’d packed for him was leaking, that was obvious from the smell.
 I swore under my breath, lifted the bag out from the car and dropped it onto the path.
 The bag was a sticky mess, and now, so was my hand.

 ‘Wassamatter, Mammy?’ my daughter asked.